Iowa Fishing License 2023: Types, Costs and How To Buy

 IOWA Department of Natural Resources

 It’s so easy to buy your fishing license.
-It’s either you do it online or visit one of 700 local retailers and bait shops.
-And of course you can always buy your license in person at Walmart stores.
+It’s either you do it online or visit one of the 700 local retailers and bait shops.
+And, of course, you can always buy your license in person at Walmart stores.

 At a Vendor

-Click here to visit one of 700 local retailers.
+Click here to visit one of the 700 local retailers.

 See also: